When it comes to pet grooming, achieving a polished and professional look is important, and

 shears and the number of teeth on both blades to ensure they are suitable for the dog’s coat type

 and the desired point cutting.
-It’s also crucial to have a firm grip on the shears and maintain a
+It’s also crucial to have a firm grip and maintain a

 steady hand while working with them.